megidont/Illimat-tarot-luminaries/major arcana.md

 ## 20. Judgement:

 While Judgement is on the board, any face cards played in its field will have their suit treated as Stars (i. e., the player can choose which season to change that field to).
-If you have claimed Judgement, at the end of any player's turn you may remove it from play and change the season to any you choose.
+If you have claimed Judgement, at the end of any player's turn you may remove Judgement from play and change the season to any you choose.

 ## 21. The World: